 Ederson; Walker, Akanji, Dias, Ake; Nunes, Gundogan, De Bruyne; Silva, Haaland, Savinho

-Latest Liverpool vs Manchester City football review
+Latest football match prediction: Liverpool vs Manchester City

-Liverpool vs Man City score prediction
+Predicting the score for Liverpool vs Man City

 - Sportsmole: Liverpool 3-0 Man City